 All full-grown birds must have a Status code, even if it is the unknown/not recorded code, U. Birds ringed as pulli must be coded with a hyphen.
+These codes are in order of priority.
+Thus if a wintering Blackbird is caught at a roost, the Status code will be R, not W. Likewise a moulting bird which is also nesting should have the status code N.

-- bird a pullus (one 'hyphen') - U Unknown or unrecorded. - N Nesting or Breeding. - R Roosting assemblage. - K In Colony (not necessarily breeding but not pullus). - Moulting assemblage (whether bird moulting or not).
-M - Т MoulTing. - L Apparently a Local bird, but not breeding. - W Apparently a bird Wintering in the locality. - On Passage certainly not a local breeding nor wintering bird (includes birds attracted to P lighthouses). - S At Sea - birds on boats, lightships or oil rigs.
+- bird a pullus (one 'hyphen'). - U Unknown or unrecorded. - Ν Nesting or Breeding. - R Roosting assemblage. - Κ In Colony (not necessarily breeding but not pullus). - Moulting assemblage (whether bird moulting or not).
+M - T MoulTing. - L Apparently a Local bird, but not breeding. - W Apparently a bird Wintering in the locality. - Р On Passage - certainly not a local breeding nor wintering bird (includes birds attracted to lighthouses). - S At Sea - birds on boats, lightships or oil rigs.